zextras/tech-doc/source/_includes/_usage/calendar.rst

 they are set to the current date and time, by clicking the calendar they are taken from the clicked date and time.

+Additionally, :ref:`mail-tags` can be added to any calendar event.

 Shared Calendars
 ----------------